in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 ## You will learn
 - Why do we need Auto Configuration?
 - What is Auto Configuration?
-- A few examples of Auto Configuration
+- A few examples of Spring Boot Auto Configuration
 - How is Auto Configuration implemented in Spring Boot?
 - How to debug Auto Configuration?